Nine Policemen Abducted And Killed In South Syria: Monitor - UrduPoint

 Many former rebels stayed instead of evacuating under a Moscow-brokered deal, either joining the army or remaining in control of parts of the province and some neighbourhoods of the provincial capital, also called Daraa.

-The Islamic State group has in the past claimed attacks in the area, in July saying it had killed six soldiers at a checkpoint.
+The Islamic State group has in the past claimed attacks in the area.
+In July it said it had killed six soldiers at a checkpoint.

 The jihadists lost the last scrap of their territorial "caliphate" a year ago, but retain a presence in Syria's vast Badia desert.